-Sometimes, performance anxiety can solve itself as you become more familiar and comfortable with your sexual partner.
-In other cases, performance anxiety can disappear as you identify and manage sources of stress in your life.
+Sometimes, performance anxiety may solve itself as you become more familiar and comfortable with your sexual partner.
+In other cases, performance anxiety may disappear as you identify and manage sources of stress in your life.

-Other treatment options for performance anxiety include counseling and sex therapy to work on intimacy and sexual performance, as well as lifestyle changes aimed at reducing your total level of stress and negative thinking.
+One of the common treatments for performance anxiety is counseling, such as cognitive-behavioral therapy or sex therapy, to work on intimacy and sexual performance.
+Through therapy, you can learn how to implement lifestyle changes, such as mindfulness, aimed at reducing your total level of stress and negative thinking.

-ED drugs like sildenafil, tadalafil and vardenafil can also be used in sexual performance anxiety treatment as a way to provide more confidence for men with sexual performance concerns.
-Like with all prescription medications, this is something that’s best discussed with your doctor.
+ED drugs like sildenafil (Viagra®, generic Viagra), tadalafil (Cialis®), and avanafil (Stendra®) can also be used in sexual performance anxiety treatment as a way to provide more confidence for men with sexual performance concerns.
+Like with all prescription medications, you should seek medical advice from a healthcare professional.

 Luckily, performance anxiety can easily be fixed.
 From open communication with your partner to guided imagery, relaxation exercises and ED medication, there are a range of treatment options that can help you overcome performance anxiety and enjoy a healthy sex life.